Visas, permits, residence

 - A return or onward ticket.

-Depending on your nationality, and the purpose and duration of your visit, you may not need a visa to visit South Africa.
+Do I need a visa to visit South Africa?Depending on your nationality, and the purpose and duration of your visit, you may not need a visa to visit South Africa.

 Where can I make enquiries about visas?